getodk/docs/docs/tutorial-shared-choices.rst

    .. image:: /img/tutorial-shared-choices/simple-site-add.png

-This small form is enough to capture information about new sites but it doesn't yet give us a way to make that data available to our other forms.
+This form captures information about new sites but it doesn't yet give us a way to make that data available to our other forms.
 To do this, we'll need to update the form so it creates new Entities in the ``sites`` Entity List:

 #.
 On the ``entities`` sheet, put ``sites`` in the ``list_name`` column and ``${site_label}`` in the ``label`` column.
 #.
 On the ``survey`` sheet, add a ``save_to`` column to the right of the ``required`` column.